 Cisco Service Chaining VNFs, enable edge use cases such as scattered IoT ecosystems and data-intensive apps. 온라인카지노

-A hybrid workforce and cloud-native applications are also driving applications away from centralized data centers and into the enterprise’s boundaries.
+In addition, a hybrid workforce and cloud-native applications are driving applications away from centralized data centers and into the enterprise’s perimeter.

-These new generations of application workloads are being dispersed across containers and different clouds.
+These new application workload generations are being distributed across containers and different clouds.

-Network Functions Virtualization (NFV) focuses on separating specific services, such as routing, security, and WAN acceleration, from the underlying hardware platform.
+Network Functions Virtualization (NFV) focuses on decoupling specific services from the underlying hardware platform, such as routing, security, and WAN acceleration.

 Enabling these Network Functions to run within virtual machines provides network deployment flexibility.

-Through service-chaining, NFV enables automation and rapid service deployment of networking functions, resulting in significant savings in network OpEx.
+NFV enables automation and rapid service deployment of networking functions via service-chaining, resulting in significant savings in network OpEx.

-Enterprise Network Function Virtualization Infrastructure (NFVIS) to cloud-native applications and containers.
+using Enterprise Network Function Virtualization Infrastructure to cloud-native applications and containers (NFVIS).

 More information about NFVIS can be found at the following websites: